Yejashi/obsidianNotes/Class/Fall 2024/COSC530/Final Exam Review.md

 How Snoopy Protocols Work:
 - Each processor cache watches the system's shared bus for memory transactions.
-- When a cache detects a memory operation (read or write) from another processor that affects data it holds,
+- When a cache detects a memory operation (read or write) from another processor that affects data it holds,  it takes appropriate actions to maintain coherence (e.g., invalidating or updating its copy).
+-